 top of page

-Steppe and World published the first 4 Harry Potter books as well as a few other extraneous Potter books - like the WIzarding Almanac; I'm unsure if there are plans to complete the 7 books.
+Steppe and World published all 7 books well as a few other extraneous Potter books - like the Wizarding Almanac.

 To learn more about the Kazakh language, Click Here and Here.